logo-circle-hand

 2. Requirements for Differential Taxation and Example

 The VAT margin scheme can only be applied under specific conditions.
 In this blogpost we are going to focus on the applicability of the scheme for merchants of secondhand goods.
 You are responsible to ensure that the conditions and no expemtions apply to your circumstances.
+We have linked to several articles from HMRC if you want to dive into more detail.

 1. Firstly the goods must be secondhand indeed.
 The VAT margin scheme can not be applied when reselling new items.